 Education & Outreach

-nano @ stanford supports educators, students, researchers, and the public through tours, professional development programs, outreach programs, and beyond.
+nano@stanford supports educators, students, researchers, and the public through tours, professional development programs, outreach programs, and beyond.
 We hope to develop and propagate a national model for educational practices that will help students and visitors become knowledgeable and proficient users of the nanofacilities.
+This page provides details about our teacher professional development programs, community college internships, free online learning content, SEI resources, and links to meet a STEM superhero.

 Nanotechnology is the science and engineering of small things, 1-100 nanometers.
 At this small scale, surprising things happen which gives researchers new tools to investigate problems and find solutions!
 The ability to create materials and devices at the nanoscale has applications in every area of life, from more effective medicines to ultrafast communications and cleaner fuels.